gitkraken/gitkraken-client-docs/gitkraken-client/boards.md

     <p> GitKraken Boards and GitKraken Timelines will sunset at the end of 2022.
 Please read our <a href="https://www.gitkraken.com/boards-and-timelines" target="_blank">full anouncement and FAQ</a> to learn more. </p>
 </div>

-For anthing related to GitKraken Boards, refer [this documnetation](https://support.gitkraken.com/boards/quick-start/)
+For anthing related to GitKraken Boards, refer to [this documnetation](https://support.gitkraken.com/boards/quick-start/)

 ***